 The Golden Age of comics ended with a profound social shift in the 1950s.
 After World War II, the public grew tired of war propaganda and muscular superheroes fighting street crime.
-The market demanded lighter, more realistic stories, leaving Superman and Wonder Woman behind to make way for horror, romance, and science fiction.
+The market demanded lighter, more realistic stories, leaving behind Superman and Wonder Woman to make way for horror, romance, and science fiction.

 The technology that buried the supermen π¦ΈββοΈ